taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 diagram below.

 .. image:: oep-0026/adaptive_learning_lrs_basic.png
-   :alt: The diagram above is enhanced with a new LRS component that is sent events
+   :alt: The diagram above is enhanced with a new LRS component that receives events
-    (write requests) and accessed by adaptive engines (read requests) for training purposes, using xAPI for both read and write.
+    from the Open edX "Eventing" component and is accessed by adaptive engines for training purposes, using xAPI for both transactions.

 In the short term, however, we will not implement our own LRS since the initial integration efforts do not require this (as shown in the first diagram above).